truth table: Binary Operations 3

 • if the first input is True and the second input is True, material_non_implication returns

-first_input and not second_input
+first and not second

 True and not True